 A few letters from objectors - including the police - has been sent to Fenland District Council, whose licensing committee is due to consider the application next Tuesday.

-Even if conditions could be imposed on the club aroused men who are likely to be ungratified could cause various problems in the vicinity of the park.
-He also said Mr Stickwood's experience is not deemed sufficient to deal with issues
+if conditions could be imposed on the club aroused men who are likely to be ungratified could cause various problems in the vicinity of the park.
+He also said Mr Stickwood's experience is not deemed sufficient to deal with issues emanating from

 They ruled that the council was right to refuse an application by the owners of the Clarkson Arms in Lynn Road to extend its licence to include adult entertainment .